jardondaful/Bus-Stop-Locator-for-Bruins-/README.md

-# 🚌 Bus-Stop-Locator-for-Bruins! 🐻
+# Bus Stop Locator for Bruins 🚌🐻

-Welcome to our Bus-Stop-Locator-for-Bruins project! 🎉
+Welcome to the Bus Stop Locator for Bruins project! 🎉

 ## About the Project

-We are a team of Bruins working on a Python scripted toolbox in ArcGIS Pro to locate buses within a desired proximity and suggest which ones to take and when based on current user data. 🌟
+We are a team of Bruins working on a Python scripted toolbox in ArcGIS Pro to help locate buses within a desired proximity and provide recommendations on which ones to take based on current user data. 🌟

 ## Meet the Team 👋